 I never ordered the CSW study materials from the SWE.
 October was fast approaching, and I’d not studied consistently since April.
 I was definately setting the stage for being totally screwed on this exam.

 At the 11th hour, I got a bit smarter about my approach: as a paid member in good standing of the SWE, I had access to their on-line wine academy, which has excellent information and practice exams for the CSW.
 I crammed, hitting the on-line wine academy hard, taking every pre- and post-test and the CSW practice exam.
 I took notes along the way and highlighted the areas that gave me trouble during the practice tests, and revisited those to make sure I was more comfortable with that material prior to the exam.

-I had one other decent idea before the big exam day arrived: the weather forecast for D.C. was excellent, so I treated my wife to a stay in D.C. (using hotel points).
-We had dinner at the same restaurant where the CSW (and the more difficult Certified Wine Educator exam) was being held the next day, so I could get familiar with the exam area.
-So we were able to take a potentially stressful situation and have some fun with it, which dialed down the stress considerably for me.
+I had one other decent idea before the big exam day arrived: the weather forecast for D.C. was excellent, so I treated myself to a stay in D.C. (using hotel points).
+I had dinner at the same restaurant where the CSW (and the more difficult Certified Wine Educator exam) was being held the next day, so I could get familiar with the exam area.
+So I was able to take a potentially stressful situation and have some fun with it, which dialed down the stress considerably for me.